About Botanical Oils

 Over time, enzymes from the plant will digest pectin, as you notice in a ripening fruit that is losing its rigidity.
-The range of pectin present in oranges ranges from 0.25 to 0.76 percent, a wide range dependent on the variety of orange and the ripeness of the fruit.
+The level of pectin present in oranges ranges from 0.25 to 0.76 percent.
+It is a wide range dependent on the variety of orange and the ripeness of the fruit.
 Pectin, as a fiber source, lowers cholesterol and helps manage blood sugar.

 Did You Know?

 The fruit of the orange becomes ripe while the outside of the orange is still green.
-The practice of “degreening” the orange uses ethylene, the aging hormone of plants, to ripen oranges post-harvest, creating the bright orange color.
+Through the practice of “degreening,” the orange uses ethylene (the aging hormone of plants) to ripen oranges post-harvest, creating the bright orange color.
 Degreening needs to take place under carefully managed conditions, or it can lead to rotting and other problems for the fruit.